Turkish straits: Geography

-Developments of economic activities threaten marine ecosystem including endemic dolphins and harbour porpoises.
+Developments of economic activities threaten marine ecosystems including endemic dolphins and harbour porpoises.

 Straits Question

-The Straits have had major maritime strategic importance at least since Bronze-age armies fought the Trojan War near the Aegean entrance, and the narrow crossings between Asia and Europe have provided migration and invasion routes (for Persians, Galatians, and Turks, for example) for even longer.
+The Straits have had major maritime strategic importance since at least the Mycenaean period, and the narrow crossings between Asia and Europe have provided migration and invasion routes (for Persians, Galatians, and Turks, for example) for even longer.
 In the declining days of the Ottoman Empire, the "Straits Question" involved the diplomats of Europe and the Ottomans.

 By the terms of the London Straits Convention concluded on 13 July 1841 between the Great Powers of Europe — Russia, the United Kingdom, France, Austria and Prussia — the "ancient rule" of the Ottoman Empire was re-established by closing the Turkish straits to all warships whatsoever, barring those of the Ottoman Sultan's allies during wartime.
 This treaty became one in a series dealing with access to the Bosphorus, the Sea of Marmara, and the Dardanelles.
 It evolved from the secret 1833 Treaty of Hünkâr İskelesi (Unkiar Skelessi), in which the Ottoman Empire guaranteed exclusive use of the Straits to "Black Sea Powers" (i.e., Ottoman Empire and Russian Empire) warships in the case of a general war.